mklimek1/my-docs/# How Technical Writers can contribute t.md

 6. Review and Edit: Once the documentation is complete, technical writers should review and edit it to ensure that it meets the project's standards and adheres to industry best practices.
 They should also ensure that the documentation is consistent in terms of tone, style, and formatting.

-7. Publish and Maintain: After the documentation is reviewed and edited, technical writers should publish it on the project's website and make it easily accessible to users.
+7. Publish and Maintain: After the documentation is reviewed and edited, technical writers should publish it on the project's website.
 They should also maintain the documentation by updating it regularly to reflect changes in the software and feedback from users.

 8. Promote the Documentation: Finally, technical writers should promote the documentation to the project community, social media, and relevant forums to increase its visibility and reach.
 They should also encourage users to provide feedback and suggest improvements to the documentation.